Portugal Golden Visa

 British investors in the UK and around the world are planning for the repercussions of Brexit on their travel plans.
 In 2021, UK passports lost their freedom of movement in the Schengen Area.

-UK citizens target Portugal for three reasons: travel rights across Europe, a desirable lifestyle, and ultimately European citizenship by investment.
+UK citizens target Portugal for three reasons: travel rights across Europe, a desirable lifestyle, and a potential long-term pathway to European citizenship eligibility.

 As of January 1st, 2021, UK citizens became eligible to apply for Portugal’s Golden Visa program.
 Once UK-Portugal Golden Visa applicants get their residency card, they are granted the right to travel within the Schengen Area.